- This post outlines APIs and concepts from the Privacy Sandbox proposals.

 The completion of an action on an advertiser's website by a user who has previously interacted with an ad from that advertiser.
 For example, purchase of a product or sign-up for a newsletter after clicking an ad that links to the advertiser's site.

-Share information about a dataset to reveal patterns of behaviour without revealing private information about individuals or whether they belong to the set.
+Share information about a dataset to reveal patterns of behaviour without revealing private information about individuals or whether they belong to the dataset.

 'Effective' top level domains are defined by the Public Suffix List.
 For example: